 1 16 ounce can pumpkin

-1. After sweet potatoes are cooked and peeled, mash until lumps are gone.
+1. After sweet potatoes are cooked and peeled, mash until lumps are

 2. Blend in cinnamon, nutmeg and ginger